One of the most frequently asked questions we get asked by our clients is how to manage employees travel expenses and Germany per diem rates.

 Similarly, the following ancillary expenses can also be reimbursed tax-free for the full actual amount incurred:

-Yes, the exceeding part is considered salary and as such subject to taxes and social security contributions.
+Yes, the exceeding part is considered salary and, as such, subject to taxes and social security contributions.

 As in the case of salary, the employer taxes the employee at source and has to fulfill his tax and social security obligations at all times.